top of page

 4 garlic cloves, peeled and very thinly sliced

-1 tablespoons shredded sage leaves
+1 tablespoon shredded sage leaves

 1 tablespoons roughly chopped fresh oregano leaves